davidramiro/streamobserver/README.md

 ## About

-Go service to poll Twitch and Restreamer streams and notify Telegram chats and groups.
+Go service to poll Twitch, BroadcastBox and Restreamer streams and notify Telegram chats and groups.

 ## Setup